 To plan an inclusive and accessible event, consideration should be given to the needs of participants with a broad range of varying abilities and circumstances.
 Think about what you need to accommodate people with physical, communication, and intellectual disabilities.
 Consider the needs of people with mental health issues, seniors, people with autism, people with dementia, parents with young children or people who don’t speak English.
 This can mean holding your event at a physically accessible venue, sending meeting materials ahead of time, having one or more quiet rooms, preparing alternate formats, providing sign language interpretation or translation and allowing participants to take the time they need to participate.

 - Anticipate participants’ needs.
 As you begin planning your engagement program, take the time to clarify who you need to hear from and who will most likely participate in the engagement process.
 Consider what their needs might be and build these into your engagement.
 If this is part of your engagement plan from the beginning, it allows you to identify areas where you can go above and beyond.
 For example, when you promote your engagement events, you can include a statement like: “If you require any accessibility measures (e.g.: sign language interpretation, captioning, accessible parking, translation, etc.) please contact _______ (name, phone number, email address, etc.).”
+This post outlines some important considerations on visible and invisible disabilities, to help you anticipate people’s diverse needs.

 - Pick the right space for your event.
 When looking for a venue, ensure it can accommodate the space requirements and needs of your participants.
-The first rule of thumb is to secure a space that’s bigger then you think you’ll actually need.
+The first rule of thumb is to secure a space that’s bigger than you think you’ll actually need.
 The additional space allows you to accommodate accessibility needs like having an interpreter, AV equipment, space to offer childcare and a room layout that enables all participants to sit or move about freely.
 The meeting room should be located close to bathrooms and if you’re not on the ground floor, confirm that the space has working elevators.
 Your space should also be easily accessible by transit and have parking for those who need it.

-To have a successful event relies on having the “right” people in attendance and ensuring they are able to fully participate and contribute to the discussion.
+To have a successful event relies on having the “right” people in attendance and ensuring they are able to participate fully and contribute to the discussion.
 More often than not, accommodating accessibility is often an afterthought or not a thought at all.
-As engagement experts, it’s on us to make sure every component of the engagement process is accessible to every single participant — no matter ability.
+As engagement experts, it’s on us to make sure every component of the engagement process is accessible to every single participant — no matter their ability.

 To learn more about how we design and deliver equitable engagement programs, click here.